 The main part of the funding of every ECORD School of Rock has to be provided by the national educational organisation/ministry of the hosting country.
 Additional funding is provided by the national IODP office and support could be requested to ECORD.

-Plans for ECORD Schools of Rock 2017 and 2018 are being discussed.
+Plans for an ECORD School of Rock in 2018 in Italy are being discussed.

 ECORD participants in the Schools of Rock onboard the JOIDES Resolution